-Text: Mimeographed notes, Lucas and Pressman.
+Text: Principles and Practice in Organic Chemistry, Lucas and Pressman.
 Instructors: Lucas and Assistants.

 Ch 47.
 Organic Chemistry Laboratory.
-6 units (0-6-0); third term.
+6 units (0-6-0); first term.
 Prerequisite: Ch 12.

 Similar to 46.
 Selected experiments for students of biology.
-Text: Mimeographed notes, Lucas and Pressman.
+Text: Principles and Practice in Organic Chemistry, Lucas and Pressman.
 Instructors: Lucas and Assistants.

-Ch 61 ab.
+Ch 61.
 Industrial Chemistry.
-12 units (4-0-8) first term; 6 units (2-0-4) second term.
+12 units (4-0-8) first term.